RainbowMarks/rainbowmarks.github.io/_posts/2024-08-16-2024-2024-solo-nationals-photos.md

 For those who want comprehensive coverage of their performance, we’re offering an exclusive **Pre-Event Special Package**:

-- **$150** for every published digital photo of your car.
+- **$150** for every published digital photo of your car from the 2024 Solo Nationals.
 - This package includes all photos, no matter how many drivers or classes the car is entered in.
+- ProSolo Finale can be included for an additional **$50**.

-### To maximize our success in capturing your car, please provide us with the following details:
+### To maximize our success in capturing your car, please provide us with the following details when checking out:

 - **Car number**
 - **Class**